Living as an Adult with ADHD

 How It Really Looks Beyond Childhood

 If you’re smart, motivated, and still feel constantly behind, you’re not failing.
-Your brain is working harder than people realize.
-This article looks at the struggles and ways other adults have been able to treat there ADHD symptoms.
+Your brain is often working harder than people realize.

 ADHD Doesn’t Go Away As You Grow Up